1

 -

-Soil Moisture: Keep moist but not waterlogged -
+Soil Moisture: Keep soil evenly moist but not waterlogged -

-Planting Depth: Plant at the same depth as in container -
+Planting Depth: Plant at same depth as in nursery; ensure root collar is level with soil surface -

-Fertilization: Apply balanced slow-release fertilizer in early spring -
+Fertilization: Apply a balanced fertilizer in early spring -

 Share